avajs/ava/docs/06-configuration.md

 Node.js can only load non-standard extension as ES Modules when using [experimental loaders](https://nodejs.org/docs/latest/api/esm.html#esm_experimental_loaders).
 To use this you'll also have to configure AVA to `import()` your test file.

-This is still an experimental feature that you need to activate.
-To do this, enable the `configurableModuleFormat` experiment.
-Afterwards, you'll be able to specify extensions' module formats using an object form.
+This is still an experimental feature.
+You can opt in to it by enabling the `configurableModuleFormat` experiment.
+Afterwards, you'll be able to specify per-extension module formats using an object form.

 As with the array form, you need to explicitly list `js`, `cjs`, and `mjs` extensions.
 These **must** be set using the `true` value; other extensions are configurable using either `'commonjs'` or `'module'`: